Željko Čajkovski: Managerial career

 Later he served as a coach for the German second division clubs SpVgg Fürth and Borussia Neunkirchen.
 He led Borussia into the Bundesliga, however he had to face relegation after one season.
 From 1971 he was at the helm of the third division club SSV Ulm 1846, winning the division two times, albeit failing to achieve promotion.
 In the first half of the 1974–75 season, he managed VfR Heilbronn, and in the second half, Wacker 04 Berlin, both in the second division.

 Death

-Čajkovski died in Munich, aged 91.
-He was reputed to be the oldest living Dinamo player at the time of his death after Stojan Osojnak died in 2016.
+Čajkovski died in Munich, in November 2016, aged 91.
+He was reputed to be the oldest living Dinamo player at the time of his death, after Stojan Osojnak had died in October of the same year.